ehsanrashid/DON/Readme.md

 On Unix-like systems, it should be possible to compile DON directly from the source code with the included Makefile.

 DON has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.

 In general it is recommended to run `make help` to see a list of make targets with corresponding descriptions.
-When not using the Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line; see file *types.h* for a quick reference.
+When not using the Makefile to compile (for instance with Microsoft MSVC) you need to manually set/unset some switches in the compiler command line;
+see file *Platform.h* for a quick reference.

 ### Terms of use